 - Exercises for strengthening and stabilising the legs, ankles, hips and core can help you prepare your legs to cope with high-impact sports.

 Your physiotherapist will usually be able to diagnose shin splints during a physical examination.
 You will be asked about the types of physical activity you are participating in and how often you practice them.
 Diagnostic tests such as imaging scans and X-rays can also be prescribed by your physician in case you suspect there may be suffering from a bone fracture or other condition other than shin splints.

 How to treat shin splints at home?

-It is important to rest from some physical activity as this gives your leg to rest for some time.
+It is important to rest from physical activity.
 Any forms of discomfort you may experience can resolve completely in a few hours or at most in a few days with rest and limited activity.
 During this time, you can take part in sports or activities that their chance of causing additional danger to your legs is low.
 Swimming or walking is a typical example of such activities.
 Your physiotherapist may also recommend the following for you:

 - Keep your legs high

 - Make use of ice packs to reduce swelling

 - Take an anti-inflammatory drug such as ibuprofen, naproxen sodium and acetaminophen